While cutting cable saves money, the costs of streaming services add up quickly. Here’s how to save money on streaming video services.

 Rotate Streaming Services

-You don’t have to have all of your streaming services running year round.
+Don’t pay all of your streaming services year-round.
 Look at your streaming usage and see if there are any patterns as to how often you use a certain streaming service.
 Depending on the time of year, I typically use some streaming services more than others.
-In the Fall and Spring, I watch a lot of current network shows on Hulu the day, or several days, after they air.
-This means I’m watching all of my favorite shows as they come out.
-In the Summer and Winter, I usually watch more Netflix because network shows aren’t airing.
-During this time I turn off my Hulu subscription and only pay for Netflix and vice versa.
-This cuts WAY down on my TV related spending.
+In the Fall and Spring, I watch a lot of current network shows on Hulu after they air.
+This means I watch all of my favorite shows as they come out.
+In the Summer and Winter, I watch more Netflix because network shows aren’t airing.
+During this time I turn off my Hulu subscription and only pay for Netflix or vice versa.
+This is a part of how to save money on streaming video services.

-I used this tactic during the holidays this year.
-We already had Hulu and Netflix running, but their Christmas movie selections were limited, so I paid for FrndlyTV for the month of December as well.
+I use this tactic during the holidays.
+We already had Hulu and Netflix running, but their Christmas movie selections are limited.
+So I paid for FrndlyTV for the month of December as well.
 I was able to stream all of the new Hallmark Christmas movies, plus many of their older ones.
-Once December was over, I cancelled the subscription because I didn’t need it anymore.
-We also used this tactic with Apple TV+.
-We were in a show rut and wanted to watch Ted Lasso.
-We signed up for a month of Apple TV+, watched the show and then cancelled because nothing else caught our eye.
+Once December was over, I canceled the subscription because I didn’t need it anymore.
+We sign up for a month of Apple TV+, watch Ted Lasso, and then canceled it because we aren’t interested in anything else.

 I’m not suggesting you completely cut all your streaming services or that it’s not okay to keep a subscription all year round.
 It’s totally fine to keep a subscription going because you use it often.
 For example, I never turn off Disney+.
 My girls watch a Disney movie or show almost every day, so there really is no point in ever turning it off.
 Plus, the amount of content on that app that interests me is infinite.
-If you watch Grey’s Anatomy or Friends in the background often, then you should probably have Netflix or HBO Max.
 It’s not a waste of money if you actively use it!
-All I’m saying is that a lot of us are out here spending an extra $100+ a year on streaming services we barely use.
+But don’t spend an extra $100+ a year on streaming services you barely use.

-When I talk about switching out streaming services like this people often tell me that it seems like a hassle or too much to keep up with, but to me it’s worth it.
-If I paid for Netflix and Hulu together all year (for just the Basic plans) I’d be paying $108 per year for Netflix and $72 for Hulu.
+When I talk about switching out streaming services like this people often tell me that it seems like a hassle or too much to keep up with.
+But it’s worth it.
+If I paid for Netflix and Hulu together all year (for just the Basic plans) I’d pay $108 per year for Netflix and $72 for Hulu.
 That’s $180 per year for 2 streaming services!
-But, if I only pay for 6 months of each, that’s $90 per year for both streaming services.
+But, if I only pay for 6 months of each, it only costs $90 per year for both streaming services.
 That’s nearly $100 in savings by just spending a few minutes turning off your accounts!

 There are so many options out there for streaming services.
 My chart of streaming services compared, paired with my tips for saving money on streaming, can help you decide what services are right for you and when.
 There’s no point in wasting time and money on services that barely get used or that don’t have what you’re looking for.